Cookie Consent by Privacy Policies Generator website

 Must be a UK citizen, or have the right of abode in the UK, or is a citizen of a country that is within the EEA and have been ordinarily resident in the UK, the EU or the EEA continuously for the previous three years before the start of learning.

-Candidates will have achieved a minimum of GCSE Grade 3-2 (D-E) or equivalent in English and Maths.
+Candidates will have achieved a minimum of GCSE Grade 1 (G) or equivalent Level 1 in English and Mathematics.
 We also offer Functional Skills English and maths at Level 1 and Level 2 for those needing to gain these qualifications prior to enrolment.

 Shortlisted applicants will be sent to the employer, to then follow their recruitment procedure.
-Unsuitable applicants will be sign-posted to other areas of our service to develop transferable/employability skills, with a view to ensuring they are suitable for other apprenticeship positions in the future.
+Unsuitable applicants will be signed posted to other areas of our service to develop transferable/ employability skills, with a view to ensuring they are suitable for other apprenticeship positions in the future.

 What is the curriculum intent of this Apprenticeship?